-- 4 Turn on the TV and switch it to video mode. - 5 Turn on the camera.
+- 4 Turn on the TV and switch it to video mode. - 5 Turn on the camera. - You can control the camera with the wireless controller (Basic Guide p.
+6).

 The video output signal can be switched (NTSC or PAL) to accommodate different regional standards (p.
 27).
 The default setting varies between regions.